 This is a work of fiction.
 Any resemblance of characters to actual persons, living or dead, is purely coincidental.
 The Author holds exclusive rights to this work.
 Unauthorized duplication is prohibited.

 It was the winter of 1942.
-I was 16-years old, turning 17 that Spring.
-I was living with my mother and my two younger siblings; Aino, who was 7, and Olavi, who was only 5.
-Our father had died in the war, the letter telling us so, had arrived six months earlier.
+I was sixteen-years old.
+I was living with my mother and my two younger siblings; Aino, who was six, and Olavi, who was only four.
+Our father had died in the war, the letter telling us so, had arrived seven months earlier.

 Mother was sick with pneumonia.
 I myself was still too young to join the army and my family needed me there.
 Those hard times forced me to grow up fast; I was the head of the family, the man of the house now.
 It was up to me to take care of all of them and I hardly got any rest.
 I had to keep the house warm, had to make sure that everyone had enough to eat from the little food that was left.

-During my 14th year I began to grow taller, during the winter I had reached the height of 5’5, I was still growing.
+During my fifteenth year I began to grow taller, but I was still growing.
 Mother said, that I’d probably grow to be a tall man like my father had been.
 This was my wish; my father had always been my hero, someone I looked up to.
 My body was not yet a man’s, but not too boyish either; hard work had sculpted the muscles of my arms, stomach and thighs to be more visible.

 This winter felt unusually cold, or perhaps it was just because of the war, of the exhaustion and the fact that food was running short.
 Fear was our daily company, part of our lives then.
 We lived in a deserted village, a village that most have seen fit to leave behind in order to survive to see the day when the war would end.
 Would it end?
 I often found myself questioning.